Written after Showmance.

 "Look, I appreciate the effort - I really do – but my fathers and I have no interest in being Jehov- Finn?"

-Rachel Berry stood in the doorway, a half empty pint of Ben and Jerry's in one hand, hair knotted on top of her head.
+Rachel Berry stood in the doorway, a half-empty pint of Ben and Jerry's in one hand, hair knotted on top of her head.
 She was barefoot, and wore only a pair of grey sweatpants and a black tanktop.

 Finn's hand slipped nervously to the back of his neck.
 "Uh, Rachel?
 We need to talk."

 By the time Finn managed to tear his eyes from this scene, Rachel was long gone.
 A little frantic, Finn hurried out of the entry hall and into the expansive room at the end.
 A large screen television was at the far end of the room, surrounded by airy looking rugs and a pair of snow white couches.
 To the left, on either side of the fireplace were sliding glass doors, thrown open to what appeared to be a room decorated entirely in navy blue.
-To the right was a kitchen table, and a kitchen painted in airy yellows and blues, and covered in blonde wood and white granite.
+To the right was a kitchen table, as well as a kitchen painted in airy yellows and blues and covered in blonde wood and white granite.
 This was where Finn finally spotted Rachel, practically buried in the refrigerator.

 "Sure," Rachel said, quickly switching back to false brightness.
 She passed him his Coke, bumped the refrigerator closed with her hip, and then crossed the room to plop down on one of the couches in all of her lounge wear glory.
 Cautiously, Finn popped the tab on his Coke and crossed to sit on the opposite couch, very carefully safe-guarding against any possibly for spills, even as Rachel sloppily attacked her ice cream.